junxit/us-congress-bills-112/metadata.md

 - 2011-07-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-37.
 - 2011-07-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-37.
 - 2011-07-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 104.
+- 2011-07-22 — Message on Senate action sent to the House.
+- 2011-07-22 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4850-4852; text as passed Senate: CR S4850-4852)
+- 2011-07-22 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S4850-4852; text as passed Senate: CR S4850-4852)